kamilkloch/websocket-benchmark/README.md

 Below a quick summary of the results:
   - http4s-blaze, htt4s-blaze-new and zio-http are head-to-head with <5ms tail latency, same
-    for tapir-blaze (after updates to the websocket interpreter in tapir 1.6.3: https://github.com/softwaremill/tapir/pull/3068)
+    for tapir-blaze and tapir-ember (after updates to the websocket interpreter in tapir 1.6.3: https://github.com/softwaremill/tapir/pull/3068)
-  - http4s-ember deilvers 100ms tail latency (a lot of allocations and GC, see async-profiler results), new [CE] 3.6-SNAPSHOT with polling helps a little, but not much.
+  - http4s-ember on [CE] 3.5.1 delivers 90ms tail latency (a lot of allocations and GC, see async-profiler results), new [CE] 3.6-SNAPSHOT with polling helps a lot

 ![websocket-benchmark-25k](results/websocket-benchmark-25k.png)